 This post may contain affiliate links.
 It is at no extra cost to you for clicking a link, but helps me out.
 For more info click here.

 In 2018 Islands of Adventure saw over 9.7 million guest.
 This number places IOA as the 14th most visited theme park in the World.
 In the US it is ranked 8th.
-Ahead of places like Busch Gardens, Hershey Park, and Six Flags.
+Ahead of places like Busch Garden theme parks, Hershey Park, and Six Flag theme parks.
 Let’s take a look at everything great about Islands of Adventure.

 The Amazing Adventures of Spiderman is a fantastic 3D dark ride.
 This ride opened with the park and has still remained a popular ride 20 years later.